ilmari99/MoskaResearch/README.md

 *https://moska-online.com/*

+The thesis, that is based on this repository can be found from: https://urn.fi/URN:NBN:fi-fe2023051644576

 ## **General** <!-- omit in toc -->
 This repository is about a hidden information, non-sequential multiplayer game called 'Moska', which is popular in some parts of Finland.
 This repository contains a game engine, abstract player interfaces and implemented players.
 Moska is a (distant) cousin to the more popular russian card game "Durak", but played with a full deck, and a quite big variation of the rules.